openjdk/jmc/README.md

 > Currently, in order to run UI tests you need to supply the Jemmy UI testing libraries yourself.
 These can be built from source available at the mercurial repository at http://hg.openjdk.java.net/code-tools/jemmy/v3/.

 >1.
 Create a directory on your local drive where you wish to build the Jemmy libraries.
-2. In a terminal, when in the newly created directory, issue `hg clone http://hg.openjdk.java.net/code-tools/jemmy/v3/`.
+>2.
+In a terminal, when in the newly created directory, issue `hg clone http://hg.openjdk.java.net/code-tools/jemmy/v3/`.
 If you don't have a Mercurial client you can download the code from http://hg.openjdk.java.net/code-tools/jemmy/v3/archive/tip.zip (or .gz or .bz2).
-3. Build Jemmy by issuing `mvn clean package`.
+>3.
+Build Jemmy by issuing `mvn clean package`.
 Adding `-DskipTests` makes sure that UI tests that might fail won't stop the packaging.
-4. Copy the resulting jar files from ./core/JemmyCore/target, ./core/JemmyAWTInput/target, ./core/JemmyBrowser/target and ./SWT/JemmySWT/target to \[jmc_repo_dir\]/missioncontrol/application/uitests/org.openjdk.jmc.test.jemmy/lib
+>4.
+Copy the resulting jar files from core/JemmyCore/target, core/JemmyAWTInput/target, core/JemmyBrowser/target and SWT/JemmySWT/target to \[jmc_repo_dir\]/application/uitests/org.openjdk.jmc.test.jemmy/lib/ (create the lib directory first if it does not exist).

 >(As soon as Jemmy is published on Maven Central, this manual build step will be removed.)